togdvrar-if-its-2019/assignment-2-paper-review-muhammadnoor05111850010003/README.md

 - Reduce cost, time, or effort to make a real test/simulation.

 Related to ongoing project :
-- Create a simulation game to improve students' understanding and memorization of difficult and boring material such as the periodic chemistry table.
+- Create a simulation game to improve students' understanding and memorization of difficult and boring material.